 The changes in data collection procedures could affect the estimates of quarter-to-quarter and year-to-year change.
 The previous sections describe how the changes in data collection procedures could affect the estimates of vacancy rates, the homeownership rate, and the housing inventory for a specific quarter.
 Because the changes in data collection procedures continued to evolve across data collection months, the impacts of these changes on CPS/HVS estimates may also differ across quarters.
 Data users should therefore consider the data collection procedures present in each quarter being compared-and any differences between quarters-when interpreting estimates of quarter-to-quarter or year-to-year change.
-For example, Table 1 shows that no personal visits were allowed during the second quarter of 2020, but that 99 percent of sample housing units were eligible for personal visits during the second quarter of 2020 to the second quarter of 2021 may therefore reflect the differences in data collection procedures between quarters in addition to the actual change in homeownership.
+For example, Table 1 shows that no personal visits were allowed during the second quarter of 2020, but that 99 percent of sample housing units were eligible for personal visits during the second quarter of 2021.
+Estimates of the change in the homeownership rate from the second quarter of 2020 to the second quarter of 2021 may therefore reflect the differences in data collection procedures between quarters in addition to the actual change in homeownership.